WestGrid/SciVis2021/content/submission.md

 <!-- We will post the submission guidelines in May 2021, as we get closer to July-31 submission deadline. -->

 We had seven submissions this year.
-All submissions were accepted to be presented at the 2021 SciVis Contest session at [IEEE Vis](http://ieeevis.org/year/2021/welcome) on October 28<sup>th</sup>.
+All submissions were accepted to present at the 2021 SciVis Contest session at [IEEE Vis](http://ieeevis.org/year/2021/welcome) on October 28<sup>th</sup>.
 After the session some of the submission details and ideas will be revealed on this website.

 ## Submission guidelines